-Here is what I wrote: A healthy and happy marriage, healthy children (mentally and physically), a business that brings a steady income and healthy routine to our family while adding quality to our community, a core group of friends to love and support, and connection with our extended family.
+Honestly, I just copied over what I wrote in 2018 because it still applies: A healthy and happy marriage, healthy children (mentally and physically), a business that brings a steady income and healthy routine to our family while adding quality to our community, a core group of friends to love and support, and connection with our extended family.

 What Did and Did Not Work?

 Okay, so here we are at one of my favorite parts of the Powersheets prep work.
 Looking back at what DID and DID NOT work over the past year.
 I always open my calendar and look back at every appointment, photo session, family adventure, and any other activity I participated in to get the most accurate perspective.
 As I did this exercise and my lists grew and grew, I got really excited!
 What amazing lessons I learned!!